Electoral system of Australia: Electoral rolls

 The AEC maintains a permanent Commonwealth electoral roll.
 State and local elections are today based upon the Commonwealth electoral roll, maintained under joint roll arrangements, though each state and territory regulates its own part of the electoral roll.
 The same enrolment application or update form can be used for Commonwealth, state and local rolls.

-A protection in Section 101 (8) exists for offences prior to enrolment (including failure to enrol) for those enrolled in such a way by the Electoral Commissioner.
-Anyone serving a prison sentence of 3 years or more is removed from the federal roll, and must apply to re-enrol upon release.

 Enrolment of electors

 Special rules apply to citizens going or living outside the country, to military personnel and to prisoners, all of which do not reside at their normal residential address for electoral purposes.
 Homeless people or those otherwise with no fixed address have a particular problem with registration, not having a current address to give.
 Enrolment is optional for 16- or 17-year-olds, but they cannot vote until they turn 18.
 A person can register or update their details online or by mailing in a paper form.

 If a change of address causes an individual to move to another electorate (electoral division), they are legally obliged to notify the AEC within 8 weeks.
 The AEC monitors house and apartment sales and sends a reminder (and the forms) to new residents if they have moved to another electorate, making compliance with the law easier.
 The AEC conducts periodic door-to-door and postal campaigns to try to ensure that all eligible persons are registered in the correct electorate.
 An individual has 8 weeks after turning 18 to register and the 8-week period also applies to update of details.
 Failure to enrol or update details can incur a fine.